WORD LISTS

 We are not the first

-Who with best meaning have
+Who with best meaning have incurred the worst.

 exalt

-Another definition of "exalt" is "raise in rank, character, or status"--which is what Regan (legitimate daughter and heir of a king, and widow of a duke) did to Edmund (bastard son of an earl) by giving him the powers of her position.
+Another definition of exalt is "raise in rank, character, or status" — which is what Regan (legitimate daughter and heir of a king, and widow of a duke) did to Edmund (bastard son of an earl) by giving him the powers of her position.
 To undermine Regan, Goneril argues that Edmund does not need Regan to exalt him because he is already gloriously worth praising.

 Not so hot.

-In his own grace he doth
+In his own grace he doth exalt himself

 More than in your addition.